Edirom/Edirom-Online/README.md

 ```bash
 export EDITION_XAR=https://github.com/Edirom/EditionExample/releases/download/v0.1.1/EditionExample-0.1.1.xar
 ```

+* On Windows machines the command 'export' has to be renamed to 'set'.

 You can get links to edition xar packages for instance from the [sample edition releases](https://github.com/Edirom/EditionExample/releases) (copy link to xar file listed under "Assets") or releases of the [Klarinettenquintett op.
 34 WeV P.11](https://git.uni-paderborn.de/wega/klarinettenquintett-edirom/-/releases) (copy link to xar file at the bottom of the box).